Room-temperature superconductor

 Unsolved problem in physics: Is it possible to make a material that is a superconductor at room temperature and atmospheric pressure?

 A room-temperature superconductor is a hypothetical material capable of displaying superconductivity above 0 C, operating temperatures which are commonly encountered in everyday settings.
 As of 2023, the material with the highest accepted superconducting temperature was highly pressurized lanthanum decahydride, whose transition temperature is approximately 250 K at 150 GPa.

-At standard atmospheric pressure, cuprates currently hold the temperature record, manifesting superconductivity at temperatures as high as 138 K. Over time, researchers have consistently encountered superconductivity at temperatures previously considered unexpected or impossible, challenging the notion that achieving superconductivity at room temperature was infeasible.
+At standard atmospheric pressure, the mercury-based compound HG-1223 currently holds the temperature record, manifesting superconductivity at temperatures as high as 151 K. Over time, researchers have consistently encountered superconductivity at temperatures previously considered unexpected or impossible.
 The concept of "near-room temperature" transient effects has been a subject of discussion since the early 1950s.

+As of 2026, the possibility of room temperature superconductivity was under active investigation.

 Reports

 Since the discovery of high-temperature superconductors ("high" being temperatures above 77 K, the boiling point of liquid nitrogen), several materials have been claimed, although not confirmed, to be room-temperature superconductors.